A8N0RMAL/UML-Diagrams/README.md

 - Usually this is the relationship between models not elements.
 ![17](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/ed8f5f83-8d4a-46ed-a10f-fa85d06e26fb)
 ---
-- Public elements of the supplier package are combined emerge with the client package elements.
+- Public elements of the supplier package are combined merge with the client package elements.
 ![18](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/aef63ef7-1cb9-4295-8a4d-0f1ab27a7b0c)
 ---
 - The dependency is used only in metamodeling and the chance of encountering it in the modern object oriented analysis and design is even less than encountering an elephant in the central london.